 The safety of students and staff is a primary concern of the Freedom Academy of Imperial Valley.
-To safeguard the well-being of students and staff, a comprehensive School Site Safety Plan was most recently written in July 31, 2019.
+To safeguard the well-being of students and staff, a comprehensive School Site Safety Plan was most recently written in January 0f 2021.
 It was discussed with the faculty at the beginning of school in January and again at the end of the school year.
 Procedures for what to do in case of an earthquake, fire, or a lock down are practiced on a quarterly basis.
 Freedom Academy is located on and adjacent to Holtville High School and they take part in their drills.
 Safety plans are published on each school's web site, and made available to all stake holders.
-A printed copy of the Comprehensive School Safety Plan is available at each school site.
+A printed copy of the Comprehensive School Safety Plan is available at each school site and is available on the District web site located at www.husd.net.